Google Gemini vs ChatGPT: Which Free AI Chatbot Wins in 2026?

 5. Multimodal (images, video, audio)

-Both can take images as input now.
-ChatGPT can generate images via DALL·E. Gemini can natively process video and audio — it can watch a YouTube clip and summarize it, which ChatGPT can't do directly.
+Both take images as input now, so that's table stakes.
+ChatGPT generates images via DALL·E. Gemini natively handles video and audio — it'll watch a YouTube clip and summarize it, which ChatGPT can't do directly.

 6. Hallucinations and accuracy